Toribio Adaci Jr.

-Toribio Dulinayan Adaci Jr. (born January 21, 1967) is a Philippine Navy vice admiral who serves as the 40th and current Flag Officer-in-Command (FOIC) of the Philippine Navy.
+Toribio Dulinayan Adaci Jr. (born January 21, 1967) was a Philippine Navy vice admiral who served as the 40th Flag Officer-in-Command (FOIC) of the Philippine Navy.
 Prior to his appointment, Adaci previously commanded the Naval Forces Western Mindanao from 2020 to 2022, the Naval Installation Command, and Fleet-Marine Ready Force.

 Early life and education

-Born from Kiangan, Ifugao, Adaci joined the Philippine Military Academy (PMA) in 1985 and graduated as part of the PMA Makatao Class of 1989.
+Born in Kiangan, Ifugao, Adaci joined the Philippine Military Academy (PMA) in 1985 and graduated as part of the PMA Makatao Class of 1989.
 After his graduation, Adaci completed various domestic command and staff courses, such as the Naval Command and Staff Course at the Naval Education and Training Command in Naval Station San Miguel in 2001, the AFP Command and General Staff Course at the Armed Forces of the Philippines Command and General Staff College in 2010, and the Senior Executive Course on National Security at the National Defense College of the Philippines in 2016.